h1alexbel/h1alexbel.github.io/_posts/2023/07/2023-07-28-disciplines-of-each-developer.md

 PMBOK, RUP

-You need to go full cycle.
+Let me summarize all the stuff: you need to go full cycle.
 The best way to do it is to create your own [pet]() project.
 There, you will practice all the disciplines, and you will be able to do them in a large-scale project.